When you’re just getting into growing…

 And the best part:

 You’re getting a list of the most trustworthy and reliable seedbanks and breeders in the world.

 Let’s get to it.

-Autoflowering Seeds vs Photoperiod (regular) Seeds
+Chapter 1: Autoflowering vs Photoperiod (regular) Seeds

-Looking online in different online seed shops…
+Looking around in online seed shops…

-You’ll quickly see a section called ‘Autoflowering Seeds’.
+You’ll quickly see a section called ‘Autoflowering Seeds’:

-The main difference between autoflowering seeds and (regular) photoperiod seeds, can be found in their name:
+The main difference between auto-flowering seeds and (regular) photoperiod seeds, can be found in their name:

-Autoflowering seeds automatically start flowering after a set period of time (usually around 3 months), without any change in their light cycle.
+Autoflowering seeds automatically start flowering after a set period of time (usually around 3 months), and here comes the important part:

-In present times, autoflowering seeds are up there with regular photoperiod seeds in terms of potency.
+Today, auto-flowering seeds are up there with regular photoperiod seeds in terms of potency.